-Fortunately, earlier this year I found a way around these problems.
+So I was very pleased earlier this year when I found a way around these problems.
 I’ve been using the payment service B2Bpay to earn full credit card rewards points on things like tax and superannuation payments, as well as paying suppliers who don’t accept credit cards themselves.
 I also earn additional Qantas Points along the way.

 I now amass a huge number of points this way, and I turn those points into flights – in business class, of course!
 This shaves thousands of dollars off the cost of work trips and holidays, and I always get to fly in comfort and style.

 In this article I’ll describe how B2Bpay works so you can decide if it’s right for you.